Toonstruck: Casting and sound

 According to Jennifer McWilliams, most of the writing for the game was completed before the actors were cast, but the character ultimately voiced by Tim Curry was written with him in mind.
 Burst had initially cast a different actor to voice Flux Wildly, but replaced him with Dan Castellaneta, known for voicing Homer Simpson, after the studio decided the first choice would not be a good fit.
 Christopher Lloyd, then-known for his roles in the Back to the Future series and Who Framed Roger Rabbit, was cast in the live-action role of cartoonist Drew Blanc.
 Ben Stein played the role of Blanc's boss Sam Schmaltz, also live-action.

 Curry voiced the antagonist Count Nefarious.
 David Ogden Stiers, known for his work in M*A*S*H and Beauty and the Beast, voiced King Hugh, the king of Cutopia.
-All Dogs Go to Heaven voice actor Dom DeLuise voiced Fingers, the octopus who is a cashier at the arcade.
+All Dogs Go to Heaven and An American Tail voice actor Dom DeLuise voiced Fingers, the octopus who is a cashier at the arcade.
 Additional vocal performances were given by Jeff Bennett, Corey Burton, Jim Cummings, Tress MacNeille, Rob Paulsen, April Winchell and Frank Welker.

 Keith Arem was Toonstrucks voice director, animation music and sound designer.
 While Arem composed original music for the game, he also included a mix of public domain classical music, such as Dance of the Sugar Plum Fairy by Tchaikovsky, and production music supplied by APM, such as "Happy Go Lively" by Laurie Johnson.
 Sound effects from classic cartoons were also included in the sound design for Toonstruck.